mollyappa/testing/README.md

 ## 1. Introduction <a name="introduction"></a>

 Natural Language Processing (NLP) is a branch of artificial intelligence that focuses on enabling machines to understand, interpret, and generate human language.
-NLP AI systems have become crucial in various applications due to their ability to process and analyze big amounts of textual data.
+NLP AI systems have become crucial in various applications due to their ability to process and analyze vast amounts of textual data.

 ![](./media/Natural-Language-ProcessinG.png)